PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 ### Use Managed Auth

 For the last example, we'll use Pipedream managed auth to retrieve and emit data from the Github API (which uses OAuth for authentication).
-First, remove `axios` and clear the `run()` function from the last example.
+First, remove the line that requires `axios` and clear the `run()` function from the last example.
 Your code should look like this:

 ```javascript
 module.exports = {